 Clean Water Act Explainer: Section 401

-The Clean Water Act (CWA) was established by the Environmental Protection Agency and acts as the federal baseline for water quality standards in the United States and state authority regarding environmental protection.
+The Clean Water Act (CWA) was established by the Congress and acts as the federal baseline for water quality standards in the United States and state authority regarding environmental protection.

 According to the Environmental Protection Agency, Section 401 of the Clean Water Act outlines key requirements for states and authorized tribes to protect the water quality of federally regulated waters through federally issued permits.